Madiun Affair: Formation of FDR

 The Sajap Kiri (without Sjahrir's faction) gradually went into opposition.
-In the beginning, it tried to get a place in the government by showing a willingness to co-operate.
+In the beginning, it tried to get a place in the government by showing a willingness to cooperate.
 However, its attempt failed when it faced the bitter reality that there were no faction members included in the cabinet.
 At a mass meeting at Surakarta on February 26, the Sajap Kiri underwent reorganization and emerged as the Front Demokrasi Rakjat (FDR; People's Democratic Front); led by Amir Sjarifuddin, it comprised the Partai Sosialis, PKI, PBI, Pesindo, and the trade union federation SOBSI.
 Some weeks after the meeting, the FDR program was radically changed to include (1) opposition to the Renville Agreement, (2) discontinuation of negotiations with the Dutch, and (3) nationalization of all foreign enterprises.
 Its strong opposition against Hatta's cabinet was clear from the first objective of the program.
-Hatta's cabinet main goal was to implement the Renville Agreement, but the FDR's was to reject it.
+Hatta's cabinet's main goal was to implement the Renville Agreement, but the FDR's was to reject it.

 The FDR had two principal bases of strength: within the army and among labor.
 In his capacity of Minister of Defense from July 3, 1947, to January 28, 1948, Sjarifuddin had "managed to build up a strong personal opposition within the army."
 He secured officers' loyalty in the army, the TNI (Tentara National Indonesia; Indonesian National Army).
 The loyal military officers were often the ones who knew the location of numerous arms and munitions kept in the mountainous areas in anticipation of further Dutch military action.
 Even more important was the strong position that Sjarifuddin had built himself within the army's supplementary organization, the TNI Masjarakat (People's TNI).
 Established in early August 1947 (when Sjarifuddin was the Prime Minister), the organization was aimed at organizing popular defense on a local basis to support the army.
 While the TNI was a national organization, the TNI Masjarakat, led by Colonel Djoko Sujono, was a local-based military organization.
 It was obvious that during his premiership, Sjarifuddin had managed to build strong national and local military organizations, which were prepared to confront the Dutch.

-In addition, the FDR had a clearly dominant position within SOBSI (Sentral Organisasi Buruh Seluruh Indonesia), by far the largest labor organization in Indonesia.
+In addition, the FDR had a dominant position within SOBSI (Sentral Organisasi Buruh Seluruh Indonesia), by far the largest labor organization in Indonesia.
 The membership of that organization was mainly urban and plantation labor with the Republic and was estimated to be between 200,000 and 300,000.